Sussy-OS/LRA-Community-Edition/README.md

 * Custom scarves on a rider png -> [/Examples/Riders/Bosh-Custom-Scarf-On-Png-Example/README.md](https://github.com/RatherBeLunar/LRA-Community-Edition/tree/master/Examples/Riders/Bosh-Custom-Scarf-On-Png-Example/README.md)

 # Issues
-Please, if you have an issue, make an issue using the provided template.
+Please, if you have an issue, make an issue here!
+(Or on Pi-Apps)

 # Sugjestions
 If you think you know a way to make this better, let me know!
 Just fork this repo, edit it, and make a pull request.